helloi1/tengclaw/README.md

 - field visualization adaptor

 TengClaw does not automatically invent arbitrary new physical solvers for unsupported requests.

+In the public trial workspace, controlled extension requests are reported as unsupported with stable alternatives instead of generating or registering experimental modules.

 ## 4. Public Tools